 Earnfare is administered by the Department and regular Earnfare providers.

-- enters into contracts with other public/private agencies or groups to help develop job slots;
+- enters into contracts with other public/private agencies or groups to help develop job slots, and

-- provides Workers' Compensation coverage for each client assigned to Earnfare.
+- provides Workers' Compensation coverage for each customer assigned to Earnfare.

 Earnfare assignments must not displace persons who:

 - are employed as full-time or part-time employees of the employer, regardless of whether the person is currently working or on a leave of absence;

 - are, or have been, involved in a labor dispute between a labor organization and the employer; or